pretix/pretix-widget-wordpress/readme.txt

 == Installation ==

-This plugin is build to work out-of-the-box.
-Installation is quite simple.
+This plugin is built to work out-of-the-box.
+You can install it like this:

-1. Upload plugin-directory to the `/wp-content/plugins/` directory
+1. Upload plugin directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings -> pretix widget and enter your pretix.eu shop url
 4. Insert Widget via Shortcode or Gutenberg Block anywhere you like and adjust settings